Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Omar Torrres 49:16

-I only for the sake of timing I actually really, I was gonna say, how can you close this out in terms of what, what can developers be thinking about or what should they be thinking about as they, you know, keep, keep doing the work, keep inventing keep innovating what, would be some of the last words you, you could leave for developers?
+I only for the sake of timing.
+I actually really was gonna say, how can you close this out in terms of what, what can developers be thinking about or what should they be thinking about as they keep doing the work, keep inventing keep innovating what, would be some of the last words you could leave for developers?

 Ted Neward 49:41

-?
-So a, understand that whatever you build will be used in ways that you didn't intend, right?
+So understand that whatever you build will be used in ways that you didn't intend.
 That's true.
-Both from a philosophical perspective as well as from a security perspective, right?
-Anytime you build an api, remember that there are always two clients for it.
+Both from a philosophical perspective as well as from a security perspective.
+Anytime you build an API, remember that there are always two clients for it.
 One, the front end that you build, and the other tell net.
-There will always be attackers who will try to attack your API through something other than, you know, the front end that you build for it.
+There will always be attackers who will try to attack your API through something other than the front end that you build for it.
 Your software will be used in ways that you cannot imagine.
 And if you really have a concern for that, then you should build in safeguards such as, for example, encrypting data at rest.
-If you don't want data to be used potentially maliciously, and don't try to anticipate all the failure scenarios, don't try to anticipate how data will be used, right?
-You know, you can't possibly imagine all the creative ways in which data could be used for malicious purposes unless you're an attacker yourself.
+If you don't want data to be used potentially maliciously, and don't try to anticipate all the failure scenarios, don't try to anticipate how data will be used.
+You can't possibly imagine all the creative ways in which data could be used for malicious purposes unless you're an attacker yourself.

 Ted Neward 50:42

 You really just don't have the breadth of experience.
-Just accept that it's okay to say, I don't know, but you can still take steps to try to, you know, correct for that, like encrypting data at rest, like thinking about, you know, how the keys will be managed.
-Like wondering what happens if a system administrator decides to go rogue, right?
+Just accept that it's okay to say, I don't know, but you can still take steps to try to correct for that, like encrypting data at rest, like thinking about how the keys will be managed.
+Like wondering what happens if a system administrator decides to go rogue.
 How do we protect our systems against the CIS admin, which is an interesting question to ask.
 And yet, this is exactly what led us to system administrators can no longer see passwords in a properly managed environment.
-You know, it's, it's, by asking a number of these questions, by engaging in some of this philosophical inquiry, you're going to come up with a lot of questions that don't have good answers or don't have answers at all.
-And that's okay, right?
-That's, that's part of philosophy, because then if you ask a question and realize there is no answer and realize that's a problem, now you are potentially doing something that nobody has done before, you know, at least successfully.
+It's, by asking a number of these questions, by engaging in some of this philosophical inquiry, that you're going to come up with a lot of questions that don't have good answers or don't have answers at all.
+And that's okay.
+That's, that's part of philosophy, because then if you ask a question and realize there is no answer and realize that's a problem, now you are potentially doing something that nobody has done before at least successfully.

 Ted Neward 51:45

 Because if they had, there would be an answer, and now you could potentially be on the cusp of doing something really, really useful if you can figure out a way to, in fact, allow us to secure systems without requiring passwords.
 Hey, that's a great thing.
-And we are now starting to see a rise of password less forms of authentication and security, right?
-If you can think of ways to try to, you know, prevent people from being able to do malicious things with software by requiring, you know, a second form of authentication, right?
+And we are now starting to see a rise of passwords, less forms of authentication and security.
+If you can think of ways to try to prevent people from being able to do malicious things with software by requiring a second form of authentication.
 There's 2FA right there, so on and so forth.
-It begins with asking those questions and it begins with, you know, asking those questions of people that are not you and are not like you because you want a diverse perspective.
-You know, one of the reasons why Amazon ran into trouble with their resume system is because they actually you know, they tested it on themselves and because their team was made up of white guys, the software worked great for white guys.
+It begins with asking those questions and it begins with asking those questions of people that are not you and are not like you because you want a diverse perspective.
+One of the reasons why Amazon ran into trouble with their resume system is because they tested it on themselves and because their team was made up of white guys, the software worked great for white guys.

 Ted Neward 52:49

 Facial recognition software has this exact same problem.
-This is where diversity of teams really comes into play, particularly diversity of thought, right?
-If you really want to test whether or not your software is, is accessible, hire somebody who's heart of sight or, or colorblind or, you know, has some sort of, of motion disorder such that they can't really control the mouse or, you know, hire somebody onto your team to do that.
-If you really, really, if you're committed to doing, you know, software that is accessible to everyone, right?
+This is where diversity of teams really comes into play, particularly diversity of thought.
+If you really want to test whether or not your software is accessible, hire somebody who's heart of sight or colorblind or has some sort of motion disorder such that they can't really control the mouse or hire somebody onto your team to do that.
+If you really, really, if you're committed to doing, software that is accessible to everyone.
 As opposed to just, Hey, do we have these things?
-You know, go through the checklist, we're good.
-Right?
-You know, this notion of of asking yourself, not how do I satisfy the requirements, but how do I actually, you know, what, what are we building?
+Go through the checklist, we're good.
+This notion of asking yourself, not how do I satisfy the requirements, but how do I actually what are we building?
 Who is it for?
 Why do they want it?
 Why do they care?
 Why should they care?
-These are hard questions to answer, but as philosophers will tell you, it's the hard questions that are usually the good ones, and they will lead to, you know, positive outcomes.
-So, you know, it begins with learning some basics of philosophy and then asking hard questions.
-And that's, that's about as concrete as I can get.
+These are hard questions to answer, but as philosophers will tell you, it's the hard questions that are usually the good ones, and they will lead to positive outcomes.
+So, it begins with learning some basics of philosophy and then asking hard questions.
+And that's about as concrete as I can get.

 Omar Torrres 54:06

 Excellent.
 Well, thank you so much for being on Ted.
 I feel like the conversation has been enlightening, at least to me.
 I've learned a lot, so it feels good.
-Steve, any final words or No,
+Steve, any final words?

 Steve Poole 54:19